A Word-Centered Church in an Age of Experience

 • Expository preaching

-• Evangelism grounded in the gospel, not emotional appeal
+• Evangelism grounded in the gospel rather than emotional appeal

 Encouragement for the Faithful

-For more from Contending for the Word Q&A please visit our page at Servants of Grace and our YouTube
+For more from Contending for the Word Q&A, please visit the official page at Servants of Grace and our YouTube channel.

 Facebook